johneliades/windows_server_2019/README.md

 The script assumes(for now) that:

-* a forest is already created with the name school.local
 * there is a disk with the label C:\ on the server
-* the server computer is named "SERVER"
 * the usernames and user passwords are stored in the file users.csv in the given format
 * the active directory domain services is installed from the server manager
+* a forest is already created with the name school.local
+* server has static ip and clients must configure dns ip to be the same as server's

 ## Features